dwgerdes/BeerGoggles/README.md

 ## Welcome to BeerGoggles!

 This code monitors the video stream from a webcam and applies a simple motion detection algorithm to look for differences between frames.
-The timestamps of detected events are written to a csv file.
+The timestamps of detected events are written to a csv file for further analysis.
  The application was designed to measure the bubbles in my fermentation lock when the yeast is active.

 ## Usage